-Test automation and RPA (Robotic Process Automation) ensure high productivity, low costs and low risk, which are now, more than ever, crucial for business survival.
+Test automation ensures high productivity, low costs and low risk, which are now, more than ever, crucial for business survival.
 Automation is thereby no longer a nice-to-have, but a need-to-have.

 Businesses who invest in automation have proven to recover faster from recession than their competitors, and to have a head start in a recovering market.
 Yet, many hesitate to invest due to a belief that the start-up costs are too high and the return too slow.

-With the approach that we outline in this brief, we will demonstrate how to achieve a fast ROI from automation, and give you clear insight into how you can gain competitive advantage.
+With the approach that we outline in this post, we will demonstrate how to achieve a fast ROI from automation, and give you clear insight into how you can gain competitive advantage.

 Fist, watch: “The ROI is a no-brainer for us” customer story with David Pound, Head of Lending Technology at Investec to see how they benefited from test automation fast.

-If you work with software, either in a QA, development or testing team, you’ll know what test automation is, and you’ll probably already understand it’s benefits.
+If you work with software, either in a QA, development or testing team, there's a good chance that you’ll know what test automation is, and you’ll probably already understand it’s benefits.
 If you work with software, but you’re on the business side of things, and don’t know what test automation is, you can brush up on your knowledge here.

+Test automation is not to be confused with RPA, although the two terms are often used interchangeably.
 RPA is different from test automation in that it’s relevant not just for software developers, but for anyone looking to optimize repetitive processes that are carried out on a computer.
-RPA can thereby be useful for Finance, HR, Marketing, Sales, and virtually any other department in your business.
+RPA can thereby be useful for Finance, HR, Marketing, Sales, and more.

 To understand these two core technologies in depth requires more than intended for the scope of this blog post, but we explain the two in further detail and outline the differences clearly here: 5 differences between test automation and RPA

-Contrary to popular belief, automating business processes isn’t about replacing people with robots.
+Contrary to popular belief, automating tests and processes isn’t about replacing people with robots.
 It’s about using technology to handle the tedious, error-prone tasks that prevent you and your team from focusing on the skilled work you were hired to do.

-There are countless ways test automation and RPA can be used across industries and departments.
-But the outcomes are always the same.
-When implemented right, businesses can expect to achieve the following with test automation and RPA:
+There are numerous ways test automation can be used to secure high quality software releases at speed.
+When implemented right, businesses can expect to achieve the following:

 The road to benefiting from automation involves three steps: